maishiroma/DotFiles/README.md

 - `work`: Configs that are used for my work devices

 ## How to Install
-Installation is as simple running `configure.sh` in the repo's root.
+Installation is as simple as running `configure.sh` in the repo's root, specifying which type of config to utilize in the `-o`:
 ```
 cd /this/repo
-./configure.sh -o <value>
+./configure.sh -o <personal/work>
 ```

 If this amount of control is not necessary, an alterntive solution is to manually copy and paste the specific config to wherever it is needed: